benjamonnguyen/daygo/README.md

 # Why?
 I need a system to...
   1. offload TODOs from my brain onto "paper"
-  2. minimize decision points so I can just focus on completing TODOs one after another
+  2. help me focus on completing those TODOs one after another

 In other words, "Load 'em up and knock 'em out!"

 After several attempts at bespoke TODO apps, I think the main failing is burdening the user (aka me) with too many decisions.

-The ability to set priority levels and tags requires the user to make additional decisions when adding tasks and again when selecting their next task.
-This takes up a significant amount of mental energy, making these features counterproductive toward the ultimate goal of getting things done.

-DayGo is yet another experiment: a first-in-first-out task list.
+DayGo is yet another experiment: task queues.

-Rather than being presented with the list, queued tasks are doled out one at a time in the order they were added.
+Rather than being presented with the list, tasks are doled out one at a time in the order they were added.

 Your only decisions are to do, skip, or discard the task.

 Prioritization and pruning are therefore naturally baked into this simple decision flow.

+Tags can be used to create filtered queues.

 What this tool is NOT meant to be is a planner or calendar and should not be used for tasks that have a definitive deadline or scheduled time.